Tanja Munz-Körner

 Generalized Pythagoras trees for visualizing hierarchies.

-In 2014 International Conference on Information Visualization Theory and Applications (IVAPP), pages 17–28, 2014.
+Proceedings of the 5th International Conference on Information Visualization Theory and Application (IVAPP), 2014.

 @inproceedings{beck2014,

-author={Beck, Fabian and Burch, Michael and Munz, Tanja and Di Silvestro, Lorenzo and Weiskopf, Daniel},
+author = {Beck, Fabian and Burch, Michael and Munz, Tanja and Di Silvestro, Lorenzo and Weiskopf, Daniel},

-booktitle={2014 International Conference on Information Visualization Theory and Applications (IVAPP)},
+booktitle = {Proceedings of the 5th International Conference on Information Visualization Theory and Application (IVAPP)},

 }